Destination

 Kotor Old Town is a UNESCO World Heritage site famous for its well-preserved medieval architecture.
 Enter through the Sea Gate to explore narrow cobblestone streets, historic buildings, and charming squares.
 Must-see spots in Old Town Kotor include:

-• Cathedral of Saint Tryphon – A Romanesque masterpiece with twin towers.
+• Cathedral of Saint Tryphon — a Romanesque masterpiece with twin towers.

-• St. Nicholas Church – The center of Orthodox Christian heritage.
+• St. Nicholas Church — the center of Orthodox Christian heritage.

 Pro Tip: If you don’t feel like exploring the Old Town alone, come by the 360 Monte tour office and join our guided Kotor walking tour.
+It’s the best way to experience the Old Town — with a few of those stories of old.

+Kotor fortress is more than worth hiking to.
 For adventure seekers, climbing to San Giovanni Fortress offers stunning panoramic views of Kotor Bay and the surrounding mountains.
 The fortress is accessed by a challenging ascent of over 1,350 steps, but the breathtaking vistas make it well worth the effort for photographers and nature lovers.
 Don’t forget water, sun protection, and your camera.

 Pro Tip: This spot is especially magical as the sun sets behind Vrmac Peninsula, around sunset time.